eduairet/fontfactory/README.md

     - `/frontend/index.html` is a great place to start exploring.
     - Note that it loads in `/frontend/index.js`
 3. Test your contract with `npm test`
-    - This run the unit tests in `lib.rs` directory.
+    - This run the unit tests in `lib.rs` and the integration-tests.

 ## Deploy